Back to blog

 Choose a single cue: after lunch, after dinner, or when you close your laptop.
 One scheduled beat beats five reminders you’ll swipe away.

-Use one line per meal in the language you’d text a friend
+Use one line per meal in the language you’d say out loud

 “Chicken burrito bowl, extra salsa.”
 “Latte and a croissant.”
 If you can say it in a sentence, you can log it.
 Refine later if you want—speed first.